DIY-Smart-Appliances/SmartFridge/README.md

 There can be more than one temperature or humidity sensor in each cellar, but only one door sensor and one dispenser.

 Each cellar can have zero or more lights.
-If present they are indicated with L1 to Ln. (on, off)
+If present they are indicated with L1 to Ln. (on, off).
+A simple light might be indicate with only the L instead of L1.

 Each cellar can have zero or more cameras.
 If present they are indicated with C1 to Cn. (inside view, door view)